Foreign interventions by Cuba: Guinea-Bissau War of Independence

-Yemenite War of 1972
+First Yemenite War

-Cuban pilots flew combat as well as training missions for the People's Democratic Republic of Yemen during the Yemenite War of 1972.
+Cuban pilots flew combat as well as training missions for the People's Democratic Republic of Yemen (South Yemen) during the Yemenite War of 1972.

-Insurgency in the Dominican Republic

-Dominican soldier and politician Francisco Caamaño was sent as a military attaché to London in January 1966.
-He was contacted by Cuban officials and fled to Cuba to start a guerrilla group in October 1967.
-He had a support group led by Amaury German Aristy that was expected to create the conditions for a victorious landing of Caamaño's commands in the Dominican Republic.
-This group was ambushed by the Dominican Army and killed during a fight that included heavy artillery and airplanes.
-During late 1973, after several years staying low-profile, Caamaño led the landing of a small group of rebels at Playa Caracoles, near Azua and then into the mountains of the Cordillera Central, with the purpose of starting a peasant revolution to overthrow Dominican President Joaquín Balaguer.
-After a few weeks of guerrilla war against Balaguer's regular army and not having received the much hoped-for peasant support, he was wounded and captured by Dominican government forces, and then summarily executed.

-Yom Kippur War
+October 1973 War

-During the Yom Kippur War in October 1973, Cuba provided 4,000 troops into Syria to provide assistance on the attack against Israel.
+During the Yom Kippur War in October 1973, Cuba provided 4,000 troops to Syria to assist Syria's attack against Israel.
 Helicopters and tanks were also provided by the Cuban military.
 Fighting on the Golan Heights front continued until May 1974, by which time an Israeli counterattack had largely defeated the Cuban-Syrian tank forces.
 The Cubans reportedly suffered casualties of approximately 180 killed and 250 wounded.
-After the signing of the Disengagement Agreement between Israel and Syria in May 1974, Israel remained in possession of the Golan Heights, and all Cuban forces were withdrawn in January 1975.
+After the Agreement on Disengagement between Israel and Syria in May 1974, Israel remained in possession of the Golan Heights, and all Cuban forces were withdrawn in January 1975.

 Armed resistance in Chile

 Cuba was the main supporter of the communist insurgency in Chile from 1973 to 1990.
 Cuba provided the Marxist rebel groups MIR and FPMR with weapons and financial support, as well as shelter, training inside Cuba, and logistical support.
 Cuba also created an operations room to politically unite the MIR and FPMR under Cuban command.